An Affiliated Page Link is a Link between Pages From the Same Owners

 To sum up the concept involved in this patent as succinctly as possible, a ranking score calculated for a page might be based upon a function that may (1) limit the value passed along through links from affiliated pages to some maximum value, while (2) adding independent values from non-affiliated pages.

-So, for example, a sitewide link to a page might pass along more value than a single link from the same site, but the amount of link weight it would pass along may be capped off as some limited maximun amount because all the links are affiliated since they are on the same domain.
+So, for example, a sitewide link to a page might pass along more value than a single link from the same site, but the amount of link weight it would pass along may be capped off as some limited maximum amount because all the links are affiliated since they are on the same domain.

-Interestingly, the patent doesn’t mention PageRank, which is the original ranking algorithm based upon looking at links between pages to come up with a query independent rank for those pages developed at Stanford by Google’s Founders Larry Page and Sergey Brin, as described in the Stanford patent Method for node ranking in a linked database.
+Interestingly, the patent doesn’t mention PageRank, which is the original ranking algorithm based upon looking at links between pages to come up with a query independent rank for those pages developed at Stanford by Google’s founders Larry Page and Sergey Brin, as described in the Stanford patent Method for node ranking in a linked database.

 But the process described in this patent does echo a number of the processes described in the PageRank patent, while also including a “set location component” that analyzes documents in a database (such as Google’s index of web pages), and groups those documents into sets of related documents.
 The patent shows a screenshot a limited link graph of the Web, with some pages shown as affiliated sets: